ibm-cloud-docs/power-iaas/getting-help-and-support.md

 # Getting help and support
 {: #getting-help-and-support}

-Before you open a support ticket against the {{site.data.keyword.powerSysShort}} service, review the [FAQ](/docs/power-iaas?topic=power-iaas-power-iaas-faqs) and [Getting support](/docs/get-support?topic=get-support-getting-customer-support).
+Before you open a support ticket against {{site.data.keyword.powerSysShort}}, review the [FAQ](/docs/power-iaas?topic=power-iaas-power-iaas-faqs) and [Getting support](/docs/get-support?topic=get-support-getting-customer-support).
 {: shortdesc}

 ## PowerVS infrastructure cases
 {: #support-case-IBM-cloud}

-To open a support ticket for the {{site.data.keyword.powerSys_notm}} service, complete the following steps:
+To open a support ticket for {{site.data.keyword.powerSys_notm}}, complete the following steps:

 1. Log in to the [IBM Cloud](https://cloud.ibm.com/catalog){: external} with your IBM Cloud account credentials.
 2. In the menu bar, click **Support**.